English speaking jobs in France and the UK

 Do you want to work with a reliable company that values every host family and gives support?

-Do you want good rates of pay? and incentives ?
+Do you want good rates of pay?

 Do you want to work with a company that values you and will help you ?